avk/avk.github.io/_case_studies/nanowrimo2016.md

   </p>

   <p>
-    &hellip;we incorporated the best practices we learned into a writing project tailored to NaNoWriMo:
+    &hellip;we <mark>incorporated the best practices we learned</mark> into a writing project tailored to NaNoWriMo:
   </p>

   <p>